happycube/cxadc-linux3/README.md

 NOTE: the above command adds your local user account to the `root` group, and as such, elevates your general permissions level.
-If you don't like the idea of this, you will need to use `sudo` to change mudule sysfs parameters.
+If you don't like the idea of this, you will need to use `sudo` to change module sysfs parameters.

 To change configuration open the terminal and use the following command to change driver config settings.